superdyzio/ConeGeometry-FirstVBA/README.md

-# ConeGeometrys-FirstVBA
+# ConeGeometry-FirstVBA

-first Visual Basic application - calculating cone volume and drawing two different projections
+It's my first and only Visual Basic application, written for my colleague just to help her pass some course.